 We will cover the best and simplest exercises to treat your own QL muscle tightness.
 These pain-relief exercises are taught to our members daily and are often combined with strength exercises, massages, and adjustments.
 In our office, we use deep-tissue massage along with several other tools that are much more powerful than our hands (power tools!).
 This process can briefly be quite painful for the patient, but the muscle tissue does loosen immediately.

 Pelvic tilts are extremely important for understanding your posture.
 These movements will help loosen up your joints as well as the muscles of the hips and low back.
 Rock your hips forward and backward slowly in each the standing and the ¼ squat position.
 Do 2 sets of 20 reps in each position.

 This stretch is a go-to for all types of back pain.
 The hip flexor muscles can get very tight due to excessive sitting and will compress the spine.
 Hold this stretch as shown to the right for two minutes, twice on each side.
 Use a chair or pole to stabilize yourself if you have trouble balancing.

 This is an awesome self-massage technique for your QL muscle.
 Lying on your back, place the lacrosse ball about 2 or 3 inches to the left or right of your spine.
 On the same side as the ball, pull your knee to your chest and curl your chest toward your knee.
 Lean your whole body toward the same side as the ball.
 Hold this for 2-3 minutes per side.

-As shown to the right, hold this stretch for 2 minutes on each side.
-To intensify the stretch in the lower back, grab onto your ankle and pull your chest to your knee.
+As shown in this video, hold this stretch for 2 minutes on each side.
 You should feel a stretch in the lower back.
 Slightly bend your knee if you feel the stretch more in your hamstrings than in your lower back.

 Sitting vs. Standing?!